mahikshith/Fine-tuning-Transfromer---text-summarizer-using-Nvidia-Cuda/README.md

 The project utilizes the [SAMSum dataset](https://huggingface.co/datasets/Samsung/samsum) from Hugging Face Datasets.
 This dataset contains dialogues and their corresponding summaries, making it suitable for training a dialogue summarization model.

+Dataset contains ID , Dialogue (original text) and summary of the text

 ## Model

 The [Pegasus model](https://huggingface.co/google/pegasus-cnn_dailymail) from Google is employed as the base model for fine-tuning.
 Pegasus is a Transformer-based model specifically designed for abstractive text summarization, making it well-suited for this task.